ionixftw/gitTest/git.md

 ```sh
 git branch
 ```
-* TO create a new branch pass the name with git branch
+* To create a new branch pass the name with git branch

 ```sh
 git branch <branchName>